 In January 2018 the NISE Network, in partnership with The Kavli Foundation, held a two-day strategic planning conference at The Franklin Institute to conceptualize a national informal science education initiative around brain science.
 Working with the Society for Neuroscience and other key stakeholders, the conference brought together a diverse group of museum professionals, scientists, social scientists, and other experts in informal science and neuroscience education to assess emerging issues in the field and identify needs and opportunities for outreach and engagement.
 The report provides an overview of key themes that emerged from the conference and outlines a collective vision to grow public engagement efforts for brain research and technologies.
 A full conference agenda and a list of participants are also included in the report.

-Changing Brains engagement activities for professional audiences developed by the NISE Network
+Changing Brains engagement activities for professional audiences from the NISE Network

 Step into the Shoes of Stakeholders training guide and materials